 The girls have played Super Tetris, Snakes & Ladders, a 2-player puzzle game, Mr. Beans games, and other logic and strategy games available.
 I enjoyed the Open Restaurant and Supermarket simulation games.
 What’s more exciting is that you can play these games on your tablet, mobile phones, or laptop/desktop computers.

 When I was pregnant with Roey, I have met (online) a few foreign friends from playing scrabble.
 Playing Scrabble was really intentional during my pregnancy.
 It was a brain exercise for me, and some people believe that it also helps the baby inside.
-After giving birth, I didn’t have much free time to play anymore that I uninstalled it.
+After giving birth, I didn’t have much free time to play anymore so I uninstalled it.

 It was because of the pandemic that I decided to play Scrabble Go again.
 And, it has changed a lot.
 There are a lot more players too. but I am glad that the online friends I gain before, are still actively playing now.